 - Cook soba noodles according to package instructions, drain and rinse with cold water

-- While noodles are cooking make sauce by blending the almond butter, tamari, sesame oil, red pepper flakes, rice vinegar, honey and 1 tablespoon of water.
+- While noodles are cooking make the sauce by blending the almond butter, tamari, sesame oil, red pepper flakes, rice vinegar, honey, and 1 tablespoon of water.
 Keep adding water until it’s your desired consistency.
 I like it a little on the thick side.

-- In a large bowl, mix sauce in with the noodles and peanuts.
+- In a large bowl, mix the sauce in with the noodles and peanuts.

-- Shred carrots, cucumbers, and scallions with the KitchenAid® Fresh Prep Slicer/Shredder
+- Shred or chop carrots, cucumbers, and scallions

-- Make each bowl with noodles, topped with the shredded veggies.
+- Make each bowl with noodles, topped with shredded veggies.

 - Top with sesame seeds, cilantro, and Sriracha hot sauce (optional).